deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> Table 8 compares the generative and discriminative performance of deterministic and non-deterministic sampling methods in BiGR, showing that non-deterministic sampling performs slightly better.
+> The table compares the performance of deterministic and non-deterministic sampling methods in terms of FID, IS, sFID, precision, and recall.

 {{< table-caption >}}